flannerym/Read/README.md

 ## How Are Specimens Used by Artists?

 From the early days of herbaria, specimens have been used as reference material by artists.
 In illustrations where plants appear flattened, it might be because the artist was looking at a specimen rather than a living plant.
-However, some artists were very adept at creating lifelike images from specimens, as in the case of the cobra plant Darlingtonia californica, where only a specimen was available.
+However, some artists were very adept at creating lifelike images from specimens, as in the case of the cobra plant <em>Darlingtonia californica</em>, where only a specimen was available.

 <param ve-image fit
        label="<em>Darlingtonia californica</em> illustration by Isaac Sprague displaying his ability to depict a plant accurately, guided solely by dried specimens"